ashleybaxter/iamashley/_posts/2016-09-23-post-launch-problems.markdown

 * Balancing bringing in new business with binding new business
 * Getting people onboard with a new company

-It's taken me a long time to launch Jack, so I'm happy to be having these 'problems'.
+It's taken me a long time to launch With Jack, so I'm happy to be having these 'problems'.
 It's fun figuring this stuff out.

 I've been in business long enough to know that it never does get easy.
 Challenge accepted.